NALLEN1381/DNPSPSquires/README.md

 ## 1. Title
 Prompt: Please evaluate the title of this doctorate of nursing practice scholarly project using the Squires 2.0 criteria and the course-specific criteria.
 ```
+How well does the following text answer each of these questions?
 Does the title accurately reflect what you are doing for your project?
 Does the title contain an initiative to improve healthcare?
 Does the title contain the project type such as an Evidence-Based Quality Improvement
-Project or a Needs Assessment or a Program Evaluation?
+Project or a Needs Assessment or a Program Evaluation? "[Paste the text you want evaluated here.]"
 ```

-### Please provide specific examples of how the title could be improved.

 ```
 Please provide specific examples of how the author can improve the title.